spicecoder/thematics/FB_flows/admin_panel_flow_7thAug.md

         The user logs in with their credentials (i.e., email and password).

-        Upon successful verification of these credentials against the database, the server generates a refresh token and sends it back to the client.
+        Upon successful verification of these credentials against the database, the server generates a refresh token (thru jwt) and sends it back to the client.
 This refresh token has a relatively long lifetime (e.g., 7 days).

         The server doesn't  send an access token immediately upon login.
 Instead, the client has to use the /refresh_token endpoint to get an access token.